AhmedMagdyNusir/mongo-sync/README.md

-# MongoDB Exporter & Importer
+# Mongo Sync

-A simple Node.js script to export and import collections from a MongoDB database to/from JSON files.
+A simple Node.js tool to export and import collections from a MongoDB database to/from JSON files.

 ## Setup